 Influenza Vaccine News

-Influenza news focuses on investigational vaccines in clinical development that are designed to provide protection against seasonal influenza A and B viruses, and there shifted or drifted variants, including pandemic influenza viruses:
+Influenza vaccine news focuses on protections against seasonal influenza A and B viruses, and there shifted or drifted variants, including pandemic influenza viruses:

 August 10, 2020 - The Alzheimer’s Association indicates these are possible connections between influenza and pneumonia vaccinations with reducing or delaying cognitive decline.
 Both studies were previewed at AAIC prior to peer-reviewed journal publication.